adamarthurryan/tutsplus-video-tools/README.md

 The following tools are currently provided.
 More can be added, on request:

- - `tvt-auphonic`:  each file with the auphonic API.
+ - `tvt-auphonic`: Process each file with the auphonic API.
+Applies automatic leveling and optional noise reduction.
 Works with video files, but for faster upload it is better to split videos and only run this command on the audio channel.
  - `tvt-combine`: Combines each video files with a cooresponding audio files (which should be in the same folder and differ only in extension).
  - `tvt-fadeinout`: Adds a fade from or to black to the beginning and end of each video.
  - `tvt-metadata`: Prints metadata informat for each video.